Arts et Métiers 30 years of partnership with China

 Balance of flows

-Laurent Champaney explains that the foundations of partnerships with China are solid and driven by a desire for excellence: "We don't operate in China simply to recruit Chinese students, but rather as part of a partnership approach, systematically seeking to establish dual degree agreements that are balanced in terms of student flows.
-Between 2009 and 2017, as part of these exchanges, 153 Chinese students obtained a Chinese master's degree and an Arts et Métiers engineering degree.
-At the same time, exactly 153 French students obtained an Arts et Métiers engineering degree Arts et Métiers a Chinese master's degree."
+Laurent Champaney explains that the foundations of the partnerships with China are solid and driven by a commitment to excellence: “We do not operate in China simply to recruit Chinese students, but rather through a partnership approach, systematically seeking to establish dual-degree agreements that are balanced in terms of student exchange.
+Thus, between 2009 and 2017, as part of these exchanges, 153 Chinese students earned a Master of Science and an Arts et Métiers engineering degree.
+At the same time, exactly 153 French students earned an Arts et Métiers engineering degree Arts et Métiers a Master of Science .”

 During their trip, representativesArts et Métiers the opportunity to meet with Arts et Métiers students Arts et Métiers pursuing a dual degree in China, as well as students applying for a dual degree.
 They also met with the Arts et Métiers Alumni Association Arts et Métiers China in Shanghai (Editor's note: it is estimated that around 1,000 Arts et Métiers alumni Arts et Métiers French and Chinese) are currently working in China).